-Once stretching is introduced, if swelling is down and the surgery skin wound has healed, talk to your physician about incorporating Blood Circulation Boost via a Knee T•Shellz Wrap®.
-When used for approximately 10 to 15 minutes (finishing 15 minutes before exercise or your physical therapy appointment), the deep warmth will help warm up soft tissue in the knee, relax your thigh (quadricep) muscles and boost flexibility of your tissue while reducing risk of re-injury to the delicate repair done on the meniscus.
+Once stretching is introduced, if swelling is down and the surgery skin wound has healed, talk to your physician about incorporating Circulation Boost via a Knee T•Shellz Wrap®.
+When used for approximately 10 to 15 minutes (finishing 15 minutes before exercise or your physical therapy appointment), the heat will help warm up soft tissue in the knee, relax your thigh (quadricep) muscles and boost flexibility of your tissue while reducing risk of re-injury to the delicate repair done on the meniscus.
 This boost of blood to the tissue will increase your natural healing and take full advantage of all the energy and hard work you are putting into your exercises.

 You will advance to the next Phase of accelerated rehabilitation once your doctor of physical therapist feels you have marked improvement in your ROM.

 Timeline: 5 weeks to 10 weeks after Surgery